trove-app/trove/tasks/tasks-prd-design-system.md

   - [ ] 9.5 Document dark mode usage with @media queries
   - [ ] 9.6 Add contribution guidelines

-Ready to start with the next incomplete task: **3.2 Implement Heading component (h1-h6) using Tailwind classes**.
+Ready to start with the next incomplete task: **3.5 Identify typography usage in homepage**.
 This will begin building our actual component library with typography components.